udaygupta8899/MLOps-Capstone-Project/README.md

 ## 🧠 Final Thoughts

-This project demonstrates end-to-end **MLOps** by combining industry-standard tools and workflows for reproducible ML development, deployment, and monitoring.
+This project demonstrates end-to-end **MLOps excellence** by combining industry-standard tools and workflows for reproducible ML development, deployment, and monitoring.
 Whether you’re refining data science models or scaling to enterprise-grade infrastructures, this setup offers a comprehensive blueprint for success.

 ---

-<h3 align="center">⚡ Built with ❤️</h3>
+<h3 align="center">⚡ Built with ❤️ by Uday</h3>

+---